Identifying $\alpha$-cluster configurations in $^{20}$Ne via ultracentral Ne+Ne Collisions

-This work is supported by the National Natural Science Foundation of China under Grants No. 12147101, No. 12325507, and No. 123B1011, the National Key Research and Development Program of China under Grant No. 2022YFA1604900, and the Guangdong Major Project of Basic and Applied Basic Research under Grant No. 2020B0301030008.
+\paragraph*{Acknowledgment.} This work is supported by the National Natural Science Foundation of China under Grants No. 12325507, No. 12547102, No. 12147101, No. 12175042, and No. 123B1011, the National Key Research and Development Program of China under Grant No. 2022YFA1604900, 2023YFA1606701, and the Guangdong Major Project of Basic and Applied Basic Research under Grant No. 2020B0301030008.